Woodland Improvement Grant – Restructuring Regeneration

 This must clearly demonstrate silvicultural appropriateness, as well as ensuring site conditions have been thoroughly assessed and the most appropriate management techniques are proposed to minimise the impacts to the environment.

-The operational plan must also include information such as ground preparation methods and identification of existing watercourses (as per Forest and Water Guidelines).
+The operational plan must also include information such as ground preparation methods and identification of existing watercourses (as per Forest and Water Guidelines of the UK Forestry Standard).

 Please provide a map of the species composition of the area you propose to carry out restructuring regeneration on and detail the inclusion of any planned tracks.